 Removal from the St James Place and other lender panels: Why they do it and how to get reinstated

-• Recurring non-compliance with post completion requirements on behalf of St James Place
+• Persistent delays in post completion requirements set by St James Place

-• Breaches of St James Place conveyancing panel Terms and Conditions
+• Breaches of St James Place conveyancing panel requirements

-• Is it the practice manager who is required to sign the reinstatement application to the St James Place panel ?
+• Does the COLP in my firm need to sign the reinstatement application to the St James Place panel ?

-• What times frames are involved when applying to be reinstated onto the St James Place conveyancing panel?
+• What is the application procedures to be reinstated onto the St James Place conveyancing panel?

 Top Tip: The best way to avoid the hassle of seeking St James Place panel reinstatement is to ensure that your firm is not removed off of the St James Place conveyancing panel in the first place.